mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 The way mIRC does this is quite special, it checks how many markers you have and creates a list of tokens (so, with $1-).
 Each token is assigned a value and mIRC then replaces the markers with the corresponding $N value before evaluating that result.

-Let’s have a look at an example, consider the following subtext:
+Let's have a look at an example, consider the following subtext:

 .. code:: text